Header

 Your learners will experience explosive Japanese drumming, elegant traditional instruments, and a contemporary take on cultural performance.

-Drum Tao’s spectacle is created through phenomenal expressions of traditional Japanese instruments featuring wadaiko (“big drums”), flutes, and harps.
+DRUM TAO’s spectacle is created through phenomenal expressions of traditional Japanese instruments featuring wadaiko (“big drums”), flutes, and harps.
 It is an engaging, live performing-arts experience that provides the opportunity for global and intercultural understanding for all learners.

 The observation and listening required in attending a live arts event provide a key component of cross-cultural exchange in our information-rich era of social media.
 Your follow-up classroom discussions can include examining one’s own perspectives, assumptions, and lives when learning about those of others.